 (4) My library card.
 (Shut up.
 Not one.
 Word.)

 But seriously, online dating seems really foreign to me.
-I like to think of myself as being old fashioned and wish I could just bump into "the one" in a chance meeting somewhere.
-I like the idea of us having to put in a little more effort than just swiping right.
-So let's try this instead: On weekends and nonreligious federal holidays, you can find me at one of my favorite places throughout the city:
+I like to think of myself as being old fashioned and would prefer to just bump into someone nice in a chance meeting somewhere.
+And since you're a classy lady who thinks that nothing worth doing is ever as easy as just swiping right, no doubt you'd far prefer to step outside your weekend routine and consider visiting some of my favorite places throughout the city:

-(1) Starbucks at the corner of Clark and Diversey.
+(1) Starbucks on Monument Circle.
 Sometimes I go there to sit and sketch and exercise my out-of-shape drawing skills.
 Other times I go there to catch up on e-mails.
 You'll occasionally see me look up from the laptop and absently look around the room as though I'm pensively considering something I've just read.
 I'm not.
 I'm looking to see if there's anyone in the vicinity who might want to have an intelligent and engaging conversation.
 Unfortunately, people mostly have their earbuds in.
 Hey, that's where you come in!

 (3) Various cooking classes throughout the city.
 I don't have a go-to one yet and am trying each one I find.
 Word on the street is that this is a good way for single people to meet each other, but for me, that's just a fringe benefit.
 I really go because I get really tired of working really hard in the kitchen, spilling something, and then seeing the ants go marching in the other direction.
 So ungrateful.
 It has to stop.

-(4) Running on the Lakeshore Trail.
+(5) Running on the Canal.
 I've always run for exercise, but I never understood why those weirdoes wanted to run marathons and half marathons.
-And then I caught the 5K/10K bug and am now working toward said half marathon myself. *Grumble*.
+And then I caught the 5K/10K bug and then ran my first ten miler and half marathon after all.
+(I may like cooking, but I did *not* like eating my own words.)

 So there you have it: your blueprint to meeting me (or someone else of similar habits and background) IRL.
 Let's get to it.